smapiot/piral/docs/tools/piral-inspector.md

 #### Bundle local Pilet and upload it
 First, you need to ```"Browse"``` to the Pilet package file and then ```"Upload"``` it.
 In case you uploaded a proper Pilet, it will be loaded and shown in the tile section and the list of available Pilets.
-Per default, the new Pilet will be active.
+Per default, the new Pilet will be active, but will be given a random name.
+> The Pilet will be loaded into a temporary feed, and this feed (including the Pilets) will be removed when the predefined lifetime (default 60 minutes) expires.

 ![AddPiletsToolPiralInspector](../diagrams/piralinspector_tool_addpilets.png)

 ### Registered Routes
 This section shows all currently registered routes, and with a click on a single one, it will call the route.